-- 43) All of the following are ways that an employer can minimize liability in sexual harassment claims EXCEPT . - A) informing all employees about sexual harassment investigations - B) communicating the sexual harassment reporting procedure - C) developing a clear policy regarding sexual harassment - D) investigating sexual harassment charges promptly
+- 55) All of the following are ways that an employer can minimize liability in sexual harassment claims EXCEPT . - A) having an informal policy for dealing with sexual harassment - B) taking all complaints about harassment seriously - C) establishing a management response system that includes an immediate reaction and investigation - D) training supervisors and managers to increase their awareness of the issues

-Explanation: A) Establishing a sexual harassment policy that clarifies how to report complaints and investigating charges quickly are ways that employers can show that they took reasonable care to prevent and correct sexual harassment, which will minimize liability.
-Sexual harassment investigations should be conducted privately, and the information should not be made available to all employees.
+Explanation: A) Establishing a clear sexual harassment policy that clarifies how to report complaints and investigating charges quickly are major ways that employers can show that they took reasonable care to prevent and correct sexual harassment, which will minimize liability.
+An informal policy does not do so.